-Three-phase circuits are used in transformers, generators, distributors to generate electric power.
-It has three voltages which are interconnected using either star or wye connection or delta or mesh connection to save copper and make the system less expensive.
+Three-phase circuits are used in transformers, generators, and distributors to generate electric power.
+It has three voltages interconnected using a star or wye connection or a delta or mesh connection to save copper and make the system less expensive.
 T

 Star Connection vs Delta Connection

-In the Star connection system, the starting or finishing ends are connected to the neutral point.
-It uses four wires to connect to the external load circuit, out of which three wires for the external circuit and the fourth fire are for neutral connection forming a three-phase star connection.
+The Star connection system connects the starting or finishing ends to the neutral point.
+It uses four wires to connect to the external load circuit, of which three wires are for the outer course and the fourth fire are for a neutral connection forming a three-phase star connection.

-Delta Connection is a system the starting end is connected to the finishing end of the phase forming a mesh loop.
+Delta Connection is a system in which the starting end is connected to the phase’s finishing end, forming a mesh loop.
 A delta-connected system does not have a neutral point.

 Comparison Table